Chicken Lo Mein

 - Shelled edamame

 In fact, I didn’t use it the first few rounds of recipe testing and it was just as delicious.
 I am also making it optional because it can be harder to find dark sauce at regular grocery stores.

-How to Make Chicken Lo Mein
+How to Make It

-In fact, unlike more complicated noodle dishes like Pad Thai or Pad See Ew, the process is very straight-forward and it can be quickly summed up to this:
+In fact, unlike more complicated noodle dishes like Pad Thai or Pad See Ew, the process for making chicken lo mein is very straight-forward and it can be quickly summed up to this:

 - Boil noodles